Flock Safety Calls on Mobile Network Operators to Help Accelerate Drone Public Safety Operations

 - Seamless interoperability across operators and markets

-- Policy driven resource allocation for aerial devices
+- Policy-driven resource allocation for aerial devices

-“Public safety agencies are increasingly relying on drones to deliver faster, safer and more informed responses,” said Trevor Pennypacker, Aviation Principal Product Manager at Flock.
+“Public safety agencies are increasingly relying on drones to deliver faster, safer, and more informed responses,” said Trevor Pennypacker, Aviation Principal Product Manager at Flock.
 “However, the connectivity these operations depend on is highly variable and largely outside of the control of the operator.
 We need networks that can recognize and prioritize mission-critical aerial traffic, ensuring consistent performance when it matters most.”

 “Drone as First Responder is one of the clearest examples of where programmable networks can deliver real impact in the aviation space,” said Barney Stinton, Market Development Lead for Aviation at GSMA Fusion.
-“By exposing capabilities such as Quality on Demand, network insights and identity through standardized APIs, operators can enable safe, scalable public safety drone operations while unlocking new value from their networks.”
+“By exposing capabilities such as Quality on Demand, network insights, and identity through standardized APIs, operators can enable safe, scalable public safety drone operations while unlocking new value from their networks.”

-By exposing network capabilities through initiatives such as GSMA Open Gateway and the CAMARA Network API framework, mobile operators can transition from best effort connectivity to assured, policy driven network behavior.
-Alongside GSMA Open Gateway, GSMA Fusion acts as a demand side bridge between industries and the global mobile ecosystem, making it easier for public safety agencies and technology providers to access advanced network capabilities through standardized APIs.
+By exposing network capabilities through initiatives such as GSMA Open Gateway and the CAMARA Network API framework, mobile operators can transition from best-effort connectivity to assured, policy-driven network behavior.
+Alongside GSMA Open Gateway, GSMA Fusion acts as a demand-side bridge between industries and the global mobile ecosystem, making it easier for public safety agencies and technology providers to access advanced network capabilities through standardized APIs.

-The collaboration between Flock Safety and GSMA Fusion represents a significant step toward aligning public safety requirements with global telecom capabilities, creating a clear pathway for scalable deployment of Drone as First Responder services.
+The collaboration between Flock and GSMA Fusion represents a significant step toward aligning public safety requirements with global telecom capabilities, creating a clear pathway for scalable deployment of Drone as First Responder services.

-Over the next 24 months, Flock Safety plans to continue expanding its DFR deployments across the United States, providing opportunities for mobile network operators to collaborate on implementing these capabilities and demonstrating the value of programmable networks in supporting critical public safety infrastructure.
+Over the next 24 months, Flock plans to continue expanding its DFR deployments across the United States, providing opportunities for mobile network operators to collaborate on implementing these capabilities and demonstrating the value of programmable networks in supporting critical public safety infrastructure.

 Protect What Matters Most.